laurenschroeder/enrondata/README.md

 # Predicting Fraud Suspects at Enron

-(Full analysis in .ipynb document.)
+(Full analysis in .ipynb document.
+Open with nbviewer for HTML rendering.)

 ### The Purpose: Predicting POI